Get insider access

 No

-The out-of-the-box accuracy is decent.
+The accuracy before calibration is decent.
+It doesn't have a dedicated sRGB mode, so colors are oversaturated, but other than that, it looks fine.
 The color temperature is extremely close to the 6500K target, and the white balance is only a bit off.
-Most colors are over-saturated, and there's no sRGB mode to lock them to the sRGB color space.
-The gamma follows a strange pattern as really dark and really bright scenes are too dark, while other scenes are over-brightened.
-If you want something with much better color accuracy, then check out the Apple Studio Display.
+However, gamma follows a strange pattern, as very dark and very bright scenes are too dark, while other scenes are overbrightened.

 9.7